helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

 ***The last several problems are quite challenging!***

 **P10.15:** Propose a likely mechanism for the synthesis of glucosamine 6-phosphate from fructose-6-phosphate.
-One of several intermedia/OCBE_IItes is shown.
+One of several intermediates is shown.
 (EC 2.6.1.16.)

 <img src="media/image161.png" style="width:4.75in;height:3.18542in" />